 Conceiving a baby is the dream of most women.
 But what are good predictors when conception can actually happen?
 When exactly are you fertile?
 With this calculator, it’s easy to calculate ovulation, fertile days, and infertile days:

-- Calculate when it’s easiest to become pregnant (fertile days)
+- Calculate when it’s easiest to become pregnant/conceive a baby (fertile days)

-- Calculate when you can’t become pregnant (safe days)
+- Calculate when you can’t become pregnant (infertile days, safe days/safe period)

 - Calculate when a pregnancy test is possible

 At a Glance